stancl/tenancy-docs/source/docs/v3/features/user-impersonation.blade.md

 # User impersonation {#user-impersonation}

 This package comes with a feature that lets you impersonate users inside tenant databases.
-This feature works with **any identification method** and **any auth guard** — even if you use multiple.
+This feature works with **any identification method** and **any stateful auth guard** — even if you use multiple.

+> Note: If you're currently using a non-stateful auth guard (e.g., Laravel Sanctum's guard), you can still utilize user impersonation by passing a stateful guard to `tenancy()->impersonate()` (e.g., the `'web'` guard).

 ## How it works